lewismj/tiki_scala/docs/src/main/tut/typeclasses/filter.md

 ---
 # Filter

-Defines the behaviour for pruning graph vertices.
+Utility rather than type class, defines the behaviour for pruning graph vertices.

 ## Functions